 The landscape of my eventual road trip to this region was definitely changed last year when another course just up the road from this one (Sierra Meadows) closed last fall.
 It would have been a natural grouping to play the three short courses I did play along with Sierra Meadows, which was a full-length 18.
 However, it closed kind of quietly and it was way too late by the time I figured out.

 Instead, I made a visit to nearby River Creek, which seems to be reaping some benefits of being the only course in town now.
 It wasn’t too busy out, but there were more people than I expected to see on a Friday afternoon.
 I did have to wait on a men’s club group still finishing up their morning shotgun on holes 1 and 2.
 I later caught up to another couple of groups, as well.
 Still, the pace was good around 1.5 hours.

 The price here was $30 for nine holes with a cart.
 I could see the layout was pretty hilly and spread out when I pulled into the property, so I decided to splurge for the cart on this one.
 I think at least half my rate was for the cart, but it was worth it I guess.
 I had somewhere comfortable to sit while waiting on other groups.

 I ended up really liking this course.
 It is also in a fantastic setting with a pretty secluded feel and lots of nice scenery running through a rural neighborhood.
 There are many old oak trees peppering the landscape along with neat boulder outcroppings on most of the holes.
-Setting-wise, it definitely reminded me of Horse Thief Country Club in Tehachapi, and that’s a good thing.
+Setting-wise, it definitely reminded me of the now-defunct Horse Thief Country Club in Tehachapi, and that’s a good thing.

 River Creek is a regulation par-36 9-hole course.
 They don’t have different tees specified for front and back nine play.
 I played the tips at 3,140 yards and it was just right for me.
 Definitely enough challenge to keep things interesting, but not too difficult overall.
 I played really well here, so that added some enjoyment.